stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 ---
 layout: post
 title:  "Building an Alfred Workflow to export Attachments from Evernote"
-date:   2020-08-30 19:00 +0200
+date:   2020-09-02 19:00 +0200
 tags: alfred evernote ruby applescript
-categories: projects
+categories: programming
 featured-image: /assets/images/posts/evernote-alfred-workflow.png
 ---

 This post is about building an Alfred workflow that allows exporting all image attachments of the currently opened Evernote note as PDF.

-If you're just searching for the workflow, [here's the code on Github](https://github.com/Stex/alfred-evernote-helpers).
+If you're just looking for the workflow, [here's the code on Github](https://github.com/Stex/alfred-evernote-helpers).

 ---

 I recently started using Evernote for document management purposes.
-I'm not the biggest fan of its note taking capabilities, but the convenience of taking a picture with the mobile app and having it optimized and indexed as a document is pretty fantastic.
+I'm not the biggest fan of its note taking capabilities, but the convenience of taking a picture with the mobile app and having it optimized and indexed as a document is pretty amazing.

-However, I still wanted to be able to export the documents I scanned as PDFs which proofed a bit more difficult than expected as Evernote saves its scanned documents as one PNG image per page and attaches each one to the note.
+However, I still wanted to be able to export the documents I scanned as PDFs which proofed a bit more difficult than expected:
+Evernote saves its scanned documents as one PNG image per page and attaches each one to the note.

 **So, why not just print to PDF?**

 My first idea was indeed to use the print dialog and generate a PDF out of it.
-However, Evernote adds some pretty substancial margin around the actual image, probably because of lower ppi:
+However, Evernote adds some pretty substancial margin around the actual image, probably because of lower dpi:

 <div class="flex flex-row">
     <div class="item">